Assisted Living

 What is a long-distance caregiver?

 A long-distance caregiver is someone who offers support to a loved one living an hour or more away.[01]
-Long-distance caregivers usually aren’t their loved one’s primary caregivers, but they do provide necessary support — even from afar.
-Usually they’re an adult child who helps coordinate their aging parent’s care and well-being from a different city or state.
-While they may not provide daily hands-on support, long distance caregivers play a vital role in keeping their loved ones safe, healthy, and happy.
+Typically, they’re an adult child who helps coordinate their aging parent’s care and well-being from a different city or state.
+While they may not provide daily hands-on support, long-distance caregivers play a vital role in keeping their loved ones safe, healthy, and happy.

 • Coordinating personal and medical care